Flooring and Integrated Systems in Behavioral Health: Meeting the Challenges.

 Scratch resistance is a primary concern in BH spaces as heavy furniture can be dragged across floors and cause unsightly damage as well as potentially compromise the structural integrity of the surface.
 Again, depending on the make-up of the product itself, all product types and materials are not created equal and higher concentrations of binders and fillers can cause some products to scratch more easily.

-This theme of product makeup can also affect the pliability of a product.
-Products that are stiffer or brittle are more difficult to install, particularly in flash-coved (integral base) applications and can lead to seams that are more likely to fail, and cracking in the product itself.
+This theme of product makeup can also affect the “pliability” of a product.
+Products that are stiffer or more brittle are more difficult to install, particularly in flash-coved (integral base) applications and can lead to seams that are more likely to fail, and cracking in the product itself.

-– Randall Carter, EDAC, Vice President for Relationship Development, The Center for Health Design.
+– Randall Carter, EDAC, Vice President, The Center for Health Design.

-Best practices would indicate that an integrated floor and wall system, from a single manufacturer, offers the best opportunity for optimal performance and warranty.
+Best practices would indicate that an integrated floor and wall system, from a single manufacturer offers the best opportunity for optimal performance and warranty.
 Features of the Gerflor system are that the floor and wall are the exact same thickness and can be joined with a pick-resistant welding system.
-This approach offers the best opportunity for optimizing safety outcomes and reducing complexity involved with excessive parts and pieces and different manufacturer systems trying to work together.
+This approach, available in a variety of colors and visuals, offers the best opportunity for optimizing safety outcomes and reducing complexity involved with excessive parts and pieces and different manufacturer systems trying to work together.

 Today’s technology allows us to take the aesthetic discussion even a step further.
 In severe acute settings, it may not be feasible to install traditional artwork on walls, again for concern of self-harm or harm to others.
 Utilizing a digital printing process, artwork or photography of any sort can be integrated into the wall system as either full sized “murals” or smaller “pictures”.
-This integration utilizes all aspects of the system (pick-resistant and different surfaces of the same thickness welded together) that the standard Gerflor wall / floor integration realizes, while allowing the warmth and positive distraction of comforting art or photography.
+This integration utilizes all aspects of the system; pick-resistence, and different surfaces of same thickness welded together, that the standard Gerflor wall / floor integration realizes, while allowing the warmth and positive distraction of comforting art or photography.

 Whether your Behavioral Health Space stresses comfort, durability, aesthetics, integration or the optimal balance of all these features, at Gerflor we have the system to meet these challenges.
 We look forward to the chance to hear from you and discuss this in further depth.